-After the phrase, since we've agreed, next list the key benefits you covered in the sales presentation.
-Try to keep this to three or less.
-Too many and it makes the decision seem bigger than it truly is.
-Remember, there is a point of diminishing return on features and benefits.
-Don't fall into the trap that the more features the better the deal.
-The truth is most customers only use 15% of the available features on any product they buy.
-So, if you nail those 15%, then you are on your way.
-Use them in the close.
+After your initial phrase, next list the key benefits you covered in your sales presentation.
+Try to keep this to three or less, because too many will make the decision seem bigger than it truly is, and there is a point of diminishing return on features and benefits.

 Avoid the trap of thinking that more features equate to a better deal.
 Most customers will only use a small percentage of the available features on any product they buy.
 If you can nail those 15 percent, then you are on your way to a successful close.